coding-kitties/investing-algorithm-framework/README.md

 * Stateless running for cloud function deployments
 * Polars dataframes support out of the box for fast data processing [pola.rs](https://pola.rs/)

+Additional features:
+* Indicators (python >= 3.10 required): Set of indicators that can be used in your trading bot.
+You can donwload the package with `pip install investing-algorithm-framework[indicators]` or `poetry add investing-algorithm-framework[indicators]]`

 ## Example implementation
 The following algorithm connects to binance and buys BTC every 5 seconds.
 It also exposes an REST API that allows you to interact with the algorithm.